People & Place

 Fall Line Winery is owned and operated by winemaker Tim Sorenson and his wife, Nancy Rivenburgh.

-Nancy is a professor of communication at the University of Washington.
 Tim retired from his 'day job' as an economics professor at Seattle University in 2011.
+(Nancy is Professor Emerita of Communication at the University of Washington.)
 "Academics is a great gig," says Sorenson, "but I fell irretrievably in love with winemaking."

 Tim's romance with wine advanced in earnest in summer 2000 when he successfully completed the distance-learning course, Introduction to Winemaking, given by the Department of Viticulture and Enology at University of California-Davis.
 In May 2001, Tim joined the staff of a specialty wine shop in the heart of downtown Seattle.
 There part-time for more than three years, he tasted and studied his way to a more intimate familiarity with the world of wine, and he became acquainted with esteemed local winemakers, including Benjamin Smith of Cadence Winery.

 In fall 2002, Tim embarked on what was to become a two-year 'vinternship' with Cadence.
 From the beginning, Ben welcomed Tim's involvement in every aspect of winemaking—from making trips to the vineyards to inspect vines and sample the fruit to running analytical tests on juice and wine samples, crushing, pressing, racking, bottling, and all the other attendant activities of winemaking.